WinVector/rquery/Examples/Introduction/rquery_Introduction.md

   - `select_rows`
   - `order_rows`

-`select_rows` keeps the set of rows that meet a given predicate.
+`select_rows` keeps the set of rows that meet a given predicate expression.

 ``` r
 d %.>%